 - Sometimes it is best to walk away.
 Fraudulent salespeople can be very persuasive and will stop at nothing to get their hands on your money.
 You are under no obligation to complete business with anyone.

 - Don’t leave it to the government and/or pensions regulator to protect you.
 They do have your best interests in mind, but their record of bringing fraudsters to account is poor.

 Advice is at hand

 It’s not all doom and gloom though.
-Most pension scams start with a cold call; by not taking such calls you will avoid the problem.
-There is lots of information freely available on the internet that will help with your retirement planning.
+Most attempts at fraud start with a cold call; by not taking such calls you will steer clear of the problem.
+There is lots of information freely available on the internet that will help you avoid pension scams.
+There are also plenty of ‘tips’ that offer legitimate help with your retirement planning.
 Pensions can be a dry subject; they are however one of the biggest investments you will ever make.
 A good adviser can help you fully understand how they work.